cockroachdb/docs/v22.2/cdc-transformations.md

 You can use the following functions in CDC transformation queries:

-- "Immutable" as marked on the [Functions and Operators page](functions-and-operators.html).
+- Functions marked as "Immutable" on the [Functions and Operators page](functions-and-operators.html).
 - Changefeed functions:

     {{site.data.alerts.callout_info}}